hokum2004/types-more-types/article_ru.md

   p2 <- NewPoint(-130.456, 260.123)
 } yield distance(p1, p2) / 1000.0

-println(d2) // Left(NonEmptyList(latitude must be less than 85, longitude must be greater than -180))
+println(d2) // Left(NonEmptyList(latitude must be less than or equal to 85, longitude must be greater than or equal to -180))
 ```

 </spoiler>